Everything In Its Time

 This type of logic is what gets people into trouble.
 How many of us have known couples or even ourselves experienced how differently people look to us or one another after spending consistent time with them over a long period of time?

-This applies to friendships, business relationships and even family relationships over the years.
-Dating is even more fraught with the potential to project and fantasize how we’d like someone to show up for us, before even understanding how someone thinks or how they’d function in a dating relationship.
+This applies to friendships, business relationships, and even family relationships over the years.
+Dating is even more fraught with the potential to project and fantasize about how we’d like someone to show up for us, before even understanding how someone thinks or how they’d function in a dating relationship.

 Potential clients regularly share their visions of the potential mother/father of their children or their notions of a life partner in theory when I first meet them for a consultation.